Quantum finite automaton: Informal description

 The above description of a DFA, in terms of linear operators and vectors, almost begs for generalization, by replacing the state-vector q by some general vector, and the matrices $\{U_\alpha\}$ by some general operators.
 This is essentially what a QFA does: it replaces q by a unit vector, and the $\{U_\alpha\}$ by unitary matrices.
 Other, similar generalizations also become obvious: the vector q can be some distribution on a manifold; the set of transition matrices become automorphisms of the manifold; this defines a topological finite automaton.
 Similarly, the matrices could be taken as automorphisms of a homogeneous space; this defines a geometric finite automaton.

 Before moving on to the formal description of a QFA, there are two noteworthy generalizations that should be mentioned and understood.
 The first is the non-deterministic finite automaton (NFA).
 In this case, the vector q is replaced by a vector that can have more than one entry that is non-zero.
 Such a vector then represents an element of the power set of Q; it’s just an indicator function on Q. Likewise, the state transition matrices $\{U_\alpha\}$ are defined in such a way that a given column can have several non-zero entries in it.
-Equivalently, the multiply-add operations performed during component-wise matrix multiplication should be replaced by Boolean and-or operations, that is, so that one is working with a ring of characteristic 2.
+Equivalently, the multiply-add operations performed during component-wise matrix multiplication should be replaced by Boolean and-or operations so that the semantics are kept intact.

 A well-known theorem states that, for each DFA, there is an equivalent NFA, and vice versa.
 This implies that the set of languages that can be recognized by DFA's and NFA's are the same; these are the regular languages.
-In the generalization to QFAs, the set of recognized languages will be different.
+In the generalization to QFAs, the set of recognized languages will be different to the regular languages.
 Describing that set is one of the outstanding research problems in QFA theory.